Fran-B-Git/Scripts/README.md

 1) snipping: $mod+shift+s
 2) snip and edit: $mod+ctrl+s
 3) connect to new wifi: nmcli d wifi connect "SSID" password "PASSWORD"
-4) pinta is a good lightweight image editor
+4) pinta and rnote : good lightweight image editors
 5) bg changer is $mod+p
 6) cava is installed
 7) use devnet for mongo and direct ip, not the portforwarding